Feds report most rental assistance has still not gone out

-BOSTON (AP) — Only 11% of the tens of billions of dollars in federal rental assistance has been distributed, the Treasury Department said Wednesday, in the latest sign that the program is struggling to reach the millions of tenants at risk of eviction.
+BOSTON (AP) — States and localities have only distributed 11% of the tens of billions of dollars in federal rental assistance, the Treasury Department said Wednesday, the latest sign the program is struggling to reach the millions of tenants at risk of eviction.

 The latest data shows that the pace of distribution increased in July over June and that nearly a million households have been helped.

 But with the Supreme Court considering a challenge to the federal eviction moratorium, the concern is that a wave of evictions will happen before much of the assistance has been distributed.
+Some 3.5 million people in the U.S. as of Aug.
+16 said they face eviction in the next two months, according to the U.S. Census Bureau’s Household Pulse Survey.

 Lawmakers approved $46.5 billion in rental assistance earlier this year and most states are distributing the first tranche of $25 billion.
 According to the Treasury Department, $5.1 billion in Emergency Rental Assistance has been distributed by states and localities through July, up from $3 billion at the end of June and only $1.5 billion by May 31.